GUDHI/gudhi-devel/src/Alpha_complex/utilities/alphacomplex.md

 This program computes the persistent homology with coefficient field *Z/pZ* of the dD alpha complex built from a dD point cloud.

 Different versions of Alpha complex computation are available:
  * fast: right combinatorics, values can be arbitrarily bad
  * safe (default): values can have a relative error at most 1e-5
  * exact: true values rounded to double.

+Default Alpha complex filtrations computation are square of the circumradius of the simplex.
+If you are interested in the circumradius of the simplex as filtration values, pass the '--square-root-filtrations' (or '-s') option.

 Alpha complex can be, or not, weighted (requires a file containing weights values).
+Weighted Alpha complex can have negative filtration values.
+If '--square-root-filtrations' is set, filtration values will be Nan in this case.

 The output diagram contains one bar per line, written with the convention: